bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

 ## 1. Traverse
-   In Traversing operation every element of an array will be visited for processing for only once.
+   In Traversing operation every element of an array will be visited only once for processing.

   **Steps to traverse an array**

-   1. Start array traversal from first element that exists at index 0.
+   1. Start array traversal from the first element that exists at index 0.
-   2. Visit that element means apply the process/tesk to that element.
+   2. Visit that element that means apply the process/tesk to that element.
    3. Move to next element and repeat steps from step number 2 till the last element.

 **Example**